Axway/streams-open-docs/content/en/docs/subscribers/subscriber-webhook.md

 ### Webhook exchanges status codes

-Below the list of HTTP status codes that can be returned when trying to get exchanges history:
+Below the list of HTTP status codes that can be returned when interacting with the exchanges history:

 | Code | Comment |
 |------|---------|